Your browser is not supported

-Kalyves Polygyrou is located between the first and the second peninsula of Chalkidiki.
-The area has experienced a significant tourist development in recent years due to the construction of luxury tourist facilities.
+Kalyves Polygyrou lies between the first and second peninsulas of Chalkidiki.
+The region has undergone significant tourist development in recent years following the construction of luxury resorts.
 Distance from the airport: 62 km.

-This seaside resort is located between Kassandra and Sithonia.
-It has become popular for its white sandy Skala beach and its emerald waters surrounded by two pine-covered hills.
+This seaside resort lies between Kassandra and Sithonia.
+It has become a popular destination thanks to beautiful Skala beach and its emerald waters surrounded by pine-covered hills.
 Distance from the airport: 67 km.

-This small village is located between the Kassandra and the Sithonia peninsula.
-Psakoudia is also known as the "gateway to Sithonia".
-The beach is very clean and its turquoise waters are ideal for a refreshing swim.
+The small village of Psakoudia lies between the Kassandra peninsula and the Sithonian peninsula, and is known as the 'Gateway to Sithonia'.
+The beach is very clean and the turquoise waters are perfect for a refreshing swim.
 Distance from the airport: 72 km.

-Located in the northwestern part of the Sithonia peninsula, Elia is a popular vacation destination for its beautiful sandy beaches, mainly those of Spathies and Lagomandra, known for their turquoise waters.
-Be sure to stop by and discover them!
-Distance from the airport: 100 km.
+Elia is located in the north-western part of the Sithonian peninsula and is a popular holiday destination thanks to its beautiful sandy beaches, particularly those of Spathies and Lagomandra, and their turquoise waters.
+Not to be missed!
+Distance from airport: 100 km.

-Offering a magnificent view of the Gulf of Toroneos, Afytos is the most beautiful and unique village of the Kassandra peninsula.
-It has preserved its traditional charm over the years, with its rich heritage of Orthodox Christian structures and stone houses.
+Afytos is one of the most beautiful and unusual villages on the Kassandra peninsula, with a magnificent view of the Gulf of Toroneos.
+It has managed to preserve its traditional charm over the years and boasts a rich heritage of Orthodox Christian structures and stone houses.
 Distance from the airport: 75 km.

-Located between Polichrono and Pefkohori, Hanioti is the perfect mix of abundant tourist facilities and beautiful nature.
-This small picturesque village, considered one of the most beautiful resorts in Kassandra, is set at the foot of coniferous hills and has a long sandy and pebble beach.
+Situated between Polichrono and Pefkohori, Hanioti is the perfect mix of tourist facilities and beautiful natural surroundings.
+This small, picturesque village, regarded as one of the most beautiful seaside resorts in Kassandra, lies at the foot of coniferous hills and has a long sandy and pebbled beach.
 Distance from the airport: 93 km.

-This small seaside village is built on a pine hill above the Gulf of Toroneos.
-Its center is home to old traditional houses that coexist with large hotel complexes.
-Its beach is quiet, clean and shaded by the pine forests on the hill, perfect for families.
+This small seaside village is built on a hill covered in pine trees above the Gulf of Toroneos.
+In the centre, old traditional houses rub shoulders with large hotel complexes.
+The beach is quiet, clean and shaded by the pine forests that cover the hill, making it perfect for families.
 Distance from the airport: 83 km.

-Sani is one of the most famous villages in Chalkidiki, known for its summer festivals.
-Pop and folk concerts take place on a hill topped by the Stavronikita, a 16th century observation tower.
-Its marina is surrounded by chic bars, stores and grill restaurants.
+Sani is one of the most famous villages in Chalkidiki and is known for its summer festivals, where pop and folk concerts take place on a hill topped by a 16th-century observation tower called the Stavronikita Tower.
+Sani’s marina is lined with chic bars, boutiques and grill restaurants.
 Distance from the airport: 73 km.

-Nea Potidea is located on the Potidea Channel, which connects the Thermaikos Gulf to the Toroneos Gulf, and close to an archaeological area.
-This lively village has animated bars, cafes with a relaxed atmosphere and traditional taverns by its port, and its east coast is lined with a beautiful beach.
-Distance from the airport: 58 km
+Nea Potidea is situated on the Potidea Canal, which links the Thermaic Gulf to the Gulf of Toroneos, and is close to an archaeological site.
+This vibrant village boasts lively bars, relaxed cafés and traditional tavernas by its harbour, and a beautiful beach that lines its coastline.
+Distance from airport: 58 km.

-Nea Moudania is not only the second largest city in Chalkidiki, but it is also one of the most important fishing areas in the whole Mediterranean.
-It is also known for its large olive grove with thousands of trees.
-It is an excellent starting point to discover the Sporades islands.
+Nea Moudania is not only the second largest town in Chalkidiki, it is also one of the most important fishing areas in the whole of the Mediterranean.
+It is famous for its large olive grove with thousands of trees, and makes an excellent base for exploring the Sporades islands.
 Distance from the airport: 56 km.

 Neos Marmaras is the largest town on the Sithonian peninsula.
-Its 20 km of coastline is covered with developed beaches and small coves, and there are also many taverns and shopping opportunities, making it a popular seaside destination.
-Distance from the airport: 108 km.
+Its 20-kilometre coastline is dotted with man-made beaches and small coves, and there are plenty of tavernas and shops, making it a popular seaside destination.
+Distance from airport: 108 km.